docker/docs/engine/reference/commandline/service_scale.md

 ### Scale a service

-If you scale a service, you set the *desired* number of replicas.
+Scales a service both up and down to the desired number of replicas.
 Even though the command returns directly, actual scaling of the service may take some time.
+To keep a service active but have no instances of it you can scale it to 0.

 For example, the following command scales the "frontend" service to 50 tasks.